greghulette/Wireless_Communication_Board-WCB/Readme.md

  <br>

     #L01        - Displays the local hostname.
 Useful to identify which board you are looking at in the serial monitor
     #L02        - Restarts the ESP32
-    #L03  -  Displays ESP-NOW statistics
+    #L05        - Displays ESP-NOW statistics

     #DESPNOW    - Toggles the ESPNOW debugging to allow you to debug ESPNOW related functions
     #DSERIAL    - Toggles the serial debugging to allow you to debug serial related functions
     #DLOOP      - Toggles the loop debugging to allow you to debug the main loop
+    #DON        - Enable all debugging
+    #DOFF       - Disables all debugging

     #S(x)(yyyy) - Allows you to change the baud rate of a serial port.
 Persists after reboot.
         x: 1-5 : Serial port 1-5